Peter Ryan (politician): Political career

 After an 18-year career in the law, Ryan was preselected as the National Party's candidate for Gippsland South in 1991 and elected to the Victorian Parliament as the Member for Gippsland South in 1992, replacing Tom Wallace.
 Ryan was a member of several parliamentary committees between 1992 and 1999.

 Rural discontent led to a shock defeat for the Kennett Government in 1999, with large swings in rural and regional Victoria to the Labor Party delivering a minority Labor Government with support from three independents.
 Kennett left the parliament shortly after the election, and The Nationals leader Pat McNamara resigned as leader in December 1999.
 Ryan was elected as leader unopposed.
-One of his first acts as leader was to tear up the Coalition agreement and move the Nationals to the crossbenches as a separate party.
+Following the 2000 Benalla by-election, in which the Nationals lost the seat of former leader Pat McNamara, Ryan led the party out of the Coalition.
 The Liberals and Nationals have historically had a strained relationship in Victoria; while they are Coalition at the federal level, they sat separately for most of the second half of the 20th century in Victoria until renewing the Coalition at state level in 1990.

 In February 2008 Ryan announced at a joint news conference with Baillieu that the Victorian Nationals and Liberals would join in a new coalition agreement.
 As part of the arrangement, Baillieu allocated five posts in his shadow cabinet to Nationals.
 Both parties agreed to hold joint party meetings, develop joint policies, abolish three-cornered contests (in all but very exceptional circumstances) and run joint Upper House tickets in the non-metropolitan Regions.
 Ryan became the Shadow Minister for Regional and Rural Development and the Shadow Minister for Manufacturing, Exports and Trade.
 Following the summer bushfires of 2009, Ryan was appointed Shadow Minister for Bushfire Response by the Coalition.